 - the reconstruction of Market Street,

-Reconstruction of Market Street
+Completed: Reconstruction of Market Street

 The Capital Improvement Program includes the capital projects that may be built using TIF District Financing and details projected cash flows to implement the project and to make payments on anticipated financing, by cost type and funding source.
 NOTE that this a is a planning document, funds may or may not be committed.
 This is updated each winter.

 The Project Implementation Process flow chart detail the phases and steps that are taken to implement each project using TIF District Financing.